creme332/reddit-spam-bot-detector/README.md

 # Basic spam bot detection algorithm
-An algorithm that identifies bots (mainly spam bots) with 40 % accuracy.
-(678 different Reddit accounts were used for testing.
+An algorithm that identifies spam bots with 40 % accuracy.
+(678 different Reddit accounts (bots accounts and non-bots accounts) were used for testing.
 At most 100 submissions (posts+comments) were analysed for each account.)

 This code was written for fun to experiment with Python.